Jaipur, the capital city of Rajasthan, showcases an excellent blend of

 : Built in 1799 by Rajput Sawai Pratap Singh,this five story building is

-a major tourist spot and an important landmark in Jaipur.
-The building is an
+a major tourist spot and an important landmark in

-astonishing example of Rajput artistryas it overlooks the old city.
-The
+The building is an astonishing example of Rajput artistryas it overlooks the

-city from the Zenana Women Quarters.
-This mahal enabled them to climb on the
+processions and the city from the Zenana Women Quarters.
+This mahal enabled

-top and get the good view of the city.
-It is part of the City Palace complex
+them to climb on the top and get the good view of the city.
+It is part of

-and has a small archaeological museum on the same site.
+museum on the same site.

 Excursion From Jaipur